Flow (psychology): Characteristics

-Several problems of the model have been discussed in literature.
-One is that it does not ensure the perceived balance between challenges and skills which is said to be the central precondition of flow experience.
+Several problems of the model have been discussed in the literature.
+One is that it does not ensure the perceived balance between challenges and skills, which is said to be the central precondition of flow experience.
 Individuals with a low average level of skills and a high average level of challenges (or the converse) do not necessarily experience a match between skills and challenges when both are above their individual average.
 Another study found that low challenge situations which were surpassed by skill were associated with enjoyment, relaxation, and happiness, which, they claim, is contrary to flow theory.

 Schaffer (2013) proposed seven flow conditions: